 Mineral resource exploration and the development of mineral projects into mines is highly speculative, characterized by a number of significant risks including, among other matters, unprofitable efforts resulting not only from the failure to discover mineral deposits, but also from finding mineral deposits that, though present, are insufficient in quantity and quality to return a profit from production.
 There is no assurance as to the Company's ability to sustain or increase its Mineral Reserves and Mineral Resources or replace them as they become depleted.
 To replace, sustain or increase the current Mineral Reserves and Mineral Resources, further Mineral Reserves and Mineral Resources must be identified and existing ones brought into production.
 Any gold and copper exploration program entails risks relating to the location of ore bodies that are economically viable to mine, the development of appropriate metallurgical processes, the receipt of necessary governmental permits, licenses and consents and the construction of mining and processing facilities at any site chosen for mining.
-No assurance can be given that any exploration program will result in the discovery of new Mineral Reserves or Mineral Resources or that the expansion of existing Mineral Reserves or Mineral Reserves or that the expansion of existing Mineral Reserves or Mineral Reserves or that the expansion of existing Mineral Reserves or Mineral Reserves or the existing Mineral Reserves or Mineral Reserves or the expansion of existing Mineral Reserves or Mineral Reserves or Mineral Reserves or the expansion of existing Mineral Reserves or Mineral Reserves or that the expansion of existing Mineral Reserves or Mineral Reserves or Mineral Reserves or that the expansion of existing Mineral Reserves or Mineral Reserves or Mineral Reserves or that the expansion of existing Mineral Reserves or Mi
+No assurance can be given that any exploration program will result in the discovery of new Mineral Reserves or Mineral Resources or that the expansion of existing Mineral Reserves or Mineral Resources will be successful.